If you moved overseas and could only pack one suitcase, what would you bring with you?

 How do I get Extra Coverage?

-1. When you’re getting your Lemonade policy, tap ‘Activate Extra Coverage.’
-If you already have a policy, head to Lemonade app and tap the Extra Coverage button under ‘Add-Ons.’
+- Tap ‘Activate Extra Coverage.’
+(If you already have an existing policy, simply head to the app and tap the ‘Exta Coverage’ button under ‘Add-Ons.’)